A RACI Chart Definition, Example, and How to Use It for Project Clarity

 When to use a RACI chart

 We’ve all been on a project where it wasn’t clear who was in charge or what everyone’s contributions were supposed to be.
 The resulting confusion and wasted time is sure to derail any initiative.
-That’s when the RACI model really comes in handy.
+That’s when a project manager can really benefit from a RACI chart.

 While you won’t want to use a RACI for everyday or general tasks — or if your team is small and roles are already very clearly defined — there are certain project management situations where this matrix is helpful.
 These include: